hk-kumawat/Handwritten-Digit-Recognizer/README.md

 <br>

 ## Results🏆

-- The model achieved high accuracy on the MNIST test dataset, effectively predicting handwritten digits with a robust CNN architecture.
+The model demonstrated impressive accuracy on the **MNIST test dataset**, achieving approximately `99.30%` validation accuracy.
+By leveraging a robust **Convolutional Neural Network (CNN)** architecture, it effectively predicts handwritten digits with minimal error.
+The model's performance was validated through metrics such as **accuracy** and **loss**, showcasing its ability to generalize well to unseen data.

 <br>